 Are moveable from one place to another

 Commodity trading is the trading (buying or selling) of these commodities.
 In simple words, like stocks are traded in equity trading, goods are traded in commodity trading.
 This trading takes place on a commodities exchange, wherein various commodities and/or their derivative products are traded (i.e. bought or sold).

 The Indian commodity trading market dates back to 1875.
 The major commodity trading exchanges in our country are:

 Many regional exchanges also provide trading in commodity futures.
 MCX is the largest (trade volume wise) commodity derivative exchange in India.
-TradeSmart offers online trading facility in MCX and NCDEX.
+TradeSmart offers online trading facility in MCX.

 *National Multi Commodity Exchange of India Ltd (NMCE) got merged with ICEX in 2018.

 Exchange based commodity trading in India can happen either in the spot market or the futures market.
 The trading in the spot market happens instantly and is done in exchange for cash.
 Physical commodity trading companiesensure immediate delivery through actual delivery (or the exchange of warehouse receipts till such delivery).In the futures market, transaction is done electronically wherein the buyer and seller agree to fulfill their obligations at a future date and specific price.Commodities Options Trading India was approved in 2017.
 Gold futures were the first commodity option to get traded.

 Commodities can be broadly divided into two groups – soft and hard.

 Soft commodities are grown and are perishable or have a shorter life span.
 For instance, rice, wheat, spices, etc. The prices of soft commodities are prone to fluctuations.